Grace-YuGuo/book-shelf-full-stack/README.md

 ### Navbar and Footer:
 - Unified Navbar and footer on every page
 - Navbar's changes as signing in status,logged in user can see add a book tab
-- Footer includes Social Links and github links
+- Footer includes social links and github links

 ### Index page:
 - The homepage provides the list of books
 - It can be accessed without signing in

 ### About Us page:
-- About page includes a short brief about the book_shelf site
+- About page includes a short brief instruction on the book_shelf site
 - It can be accessed without signing in

 ### Responsiveness